 An allergy occurs when your body's immune system, which normally fights infection, overreacts to a substance called an allergen.
 Most allergens are not obviously harmful and they have no effect on people who are not allergic to them.
 Allergic reactions to allergens can vary from mild to life-threatening.

-Both peanuts and tree nuts (for example, walnuts, hazelnuts, almonds, cashews, pecans, brazils and pistachios) can act as allergens, and can cause an allergic reaction in some people.
+Both peanuts and tree nuts (for example, walnuts, hazelnuts, almonds, cashews, pecans, Brazils and pistachios) can act as allergens, and can cause an allergic reaction in some people.
 When you come into contact with something that you are allergic to (an allergen), a group of cells in your body, called mast cells, release a substance called histamine.
 Histamine causes the tiny blood vessels in the tissues of your body to leak fluid which causes the tissues to swell.
 This results in a number of different symptoms.

 Strictly speaking, peanuts are not nuts, they are legumes, in the same family as peas and beans.
 Peanuts grow underground whereas other nuts grow on trees.
-The word nut in this article can mean either tree nuts or peanuts.
+The word nut in this leaflet can mean either tree nuts or peanuts.